sdhuang32/offline-swagger-ui/README.md

 ## Config

 You can place your own swagger spec files into the directory which 'offline-swagger-ui.html' resides in and change `url` field of the Swagger UI constructor in the html (almost at the end) to your yaml link.
+If your OS is not Windows, please check the correct way of specifying a local file and then change `url` field to fit your need.
 Of course you can also change the `url` field to any spec file available on the Internet such as [this](https://raw.githubusercontent.com/OAI/OpenAPI-Specification/master/examples/v2.0/yaml/uber.yaml).

 ## Limitations